 Current proceedings are pending and their outcome, as well as the outcome of any threatened proceedings, is uncertain, as is the timing of reaching any finality on these legal claims and proceedings.
 The AFM has reviewed five client files of non-professional SMEs that bought interest rate derivatives between October 2010 and January 2013.
 The AFM concluded with respect to these files that ABN AMRO has insufficiently looked after the interests of its clients (breach of duty of care) and that the recordkeeping of ABN AMRO with respect to these files was inadequate.
 The AFM imposed two fines in relation to these findings.
 One fine, made public on 23 October 2015, was with respect to recordkeeping and was in the amount of EUR 2 million.
-The second fine, which ABN AMRO plans to contest, is with respect to the AFM's finding that ABN AMRO had not sufficiently looked after the interests of its clients by not complying with the duty of care provisions relating to investment services set out in the Wft and is in the amount of EUR 750,000.
+The second fine, which ABN AMRO plans to contest, is with respect to the AFM's finding that ABN AMRO had not sufficiently looked after the interests of its clients (breach of the interests of its clients by not complying with the duty of care provisions relating to investment services set out in the FMSA and is in the amount of EUR 750,000.
 The fines could lead to increased litigation in respect of interest rate derivatives sold to SMEs."

 14. In the Section "The Issuer - 1.
-ABN AMRO Bank N.V.", the section titled "1.8 Legal and arbitration proceedings-Vestia" on page 53 of the Fourth Supplement shall be replaced in its entirety with the following paragraphs:
+ABN AMRO Bank N.V.", the Section titled "1.8 Legal and arbitration proceedings - Vestia" on page 52 of the Second Supplement shall be replaced in its entirety with the following paragraph: